-The Venom Unit has worked assiduously to increase awareness of the neglect of tropical snakebite victims.
-Part of this includes providing talks about our research work and tours of the Herpetarium to visitors from the Armed Forces, the public, school and college pupils, and undergraduate & post-graduate University students (3,000 visitors in the past 4 years).
+The CSRI has worked assiduously to increase awareness of the neglect of tropical snakebite victims.
+Part of this includes providing talks about our research work and tours of the Herpetarium to visitors from the Armed Forces, the public, school and college pupils, and undergraduate & post-graduate University students (6,000 visitors since 2010).